DoSomething/DoSomething-7.x/sites/all/modules/fbconnect/README.txt

   5. Configure the module through admin interface (admin/settings/fbconnect) using the information provided by Facebook (Application ID, Application Secret).

+-- About "Connecting" with Facebook --

+Facebook expects that once you are logged into Facebook and have registered with the appid for site X that you would automatically logged into site X if you visit it in the same browser.

+Select "Auto login/logout" to reproduce this behavior.

+It gets confusing though as a user and someone who tries to provide choices to users about what the "Connect" button means.

+It can mean any of the following:

+1) Login to Facebook, register in Facebook with "Site X", and create a user for "Site X"

+2) Register on Facebook with "Site X" and create a user on "Site X"

+3) Login to Facebook and login to "Site X"

+4) Login to "Site X"

+Facebook only gives you information about a visitor if they are BOTH logged into Facbook and have registered with your appid.
+So it is impossible to differentiate from cases 1 - 3.

+As a user you might not want to automatically login to a site when you are logged into Facebook.

+This module has a "manual" setting for "Login / Logout" mode to give users that option.

+If you select "manual" there are two options for the name of the button.

+- "Not Logged into Facebook" satisfies cases 1 - 3.
+The default button says "Connect".

+- "Logged into Facebook and Registered but not Logged into This Site" satisfies case 4.
+The default is "Login" and also provides the user name which is made available by Facebook.

 -- FAQ --

 Q: How to skip linking local account to FB account?